 Italian’s longest word is precipitevolissimevolmente, and stands for “in a way like someone or something that acts very hastily”.
 Other long Italian words include particolareggiatissimamente (“in an extremely detailed way”) and anticostituzionalissimamente (“in a way that strongly violates the constitution”).

-Italian has significantly influenced English and other Western languages.
 Common English words of Italian origin include broccoli, fiasco, propaganda, flu, quarantine, lottery and zucchini.